shakacode/react_on_rails/docs/tutorial.md

 git commit -m "Initial commit"
 ```

-update dependencies and generate empty app via `react_on_rails:install`.
-If you haven't done first git commit it will generate error and you just need to commit.
+update dependencies and generate empty app via `react_on_rails:install` or `react_on_rails:install --redux`.
+You need to first git commit your files before running the generator, or else it will generate an error.

 ```
 bundle